 Reciprocating Compressors

 A piston-cylinder arrangement is at the heart of a reciprocating compressor.
 As the piston moves back and forth in the cylinder, it is in a reciprocating motion.
-Air is brought into the cylinder, compressed, and then exited.
-Inlet and outlet valves are sized and timed so that the compression cycle is optimized.
+During this process, air enters the cylinder, undergoes compression, and exits the cylinder.
+In this compressor type, the accurate sizing of inlet and outlet valves, as well as the precise timing of opening and closing, is necessary for optimizing the compression cycle.

 Rotary Screw Compressors

 Two helical screws compress the air.
-These screws, sometimes called rotors, are classified as a female rotor and a male rotor and together are known as the airend.
-When both screws rotate, the air is continuously pushed to the other side.
-Thus, a vacuum is created between the rotors, sucking intake air inside.
-A good application of a rotary screw compressor is when the compressor is stationary and mid-range flow is required.
-Rotary screw compressors come in two different configurations: oil-flooded and oil-free.
+These screws, or rotors, are either female or male and together constitute the airend.
+When both screws rotate, they continuously push the air to the other side.
+Thus, creating a vacuum between the rotors and sucking intake air inside.
+A good application of a rotary screw compressor is when the compressor is stationary and mid-range flow is necessary.
+Generally, rotary screw compressors come in two different configurations: oil-flooded and oil-free.

 Oil Flooded Screw

-Oil flooded (also called oil-injected) compressors require oil lubrication.
-These are the most common types of screw compressors.
-Oil is injected in the chamber where compression takes place.
-Post compression, oil separators reduce hydrocarbons in the exhaust.
-No matter the degree of hydrocarbon separation at the outlet, oil-flooded compressors cannot be considered oil-free.
+Oil-flooded (also called oil-injected) compressors require oil lubrication.
+These are the most common types of screw compressors because of its simple design.
+It operates by injecting oil during compression.
+Then, oil separators reduce hydrocarbons in the exhaust post-compression.
+However, no matter the degree of hydrocarbon separation at the outlet, oil-flooded compressors cannot be oil-free, as there will always be a degree of contamination in the air.

 Oil-Free Screw

-Oil is not required for the functioning of these compressors.
-High-quality rotors are used in the manufacturing of oil-free compressors.
+Oil is not necessary for the functioning of these industrial air compressor types because they utilize high-quality rotors consisting of self-lubricating materials.
 The rotors have very little space in between them and never touch each other to avoid the chance of damage.
-As there is no oil used, compression may be performed in stages to avoid overheating.
-Oil-free compressors are required in medical and food-grade applications.
+Because there is no oil to provide lubrication, compression occurs in stages to avoid overheating.
+Oil-free compressors are necessary in medical and food-grade applications, where providing clean air is non-negotiable.

 Rotary Vane Compressors

 The basic assembly of vane compressors includes a cylindrical rotor and a vertical slot that contains radial sliding vanes.
 The vanes are capable of an in-out motion.
-The vanes experience centrifugal force and are thrown outwards by the spinning motion of the rotor.
-The inlet air gets sucked in by these vanes and as the rotor continues to turn the volume of the trapped air is reduced and the pressure becomes higher.
+The spinning motion of the rotor throws the vanes outwards, thus the vanes experience centrifugal force.
+The vane motion results in air coming in from the inlet, and as the rotor continues to turn, the volume of the air increases, hence the pressure becomes higher.

 Rotary vane compressors see the same mid-range applications as their screw counterparts.
 Rotary vane compressors cost more to produce but are more energy efficient, run at a lower speed, and require less maintenance than rotary screw compressors.
 As a result, rotary vane compressors can have a nearly unlimited operating life if properly managed.